 One of the most important concepts of Ayurveda is that of the Agni, or digestive fire, in the body.
 It is believed that in order to achieve optimal health, one must have a healthy, robust Agni (digestive fire).
-In contrast, a low digestive fire is thought to be the root cause of toxic build up and disease.
+In contrast, a low digestive fire is thought to be the root cause of toxic build-up and disease.

 Beginning to establish some of these guidelines listed below is a great first step in increasing the digestive force and burning toxins from the system.
 Each week or two, take 2-3 of these “Ayurvedic food rules” and welcome them into your daily routine.
-Once these are established, try to incorporate a few more until they all become a regular part of you mealtime rituals.
+Once these are established, try to incorporate a few more until they all become a regular part of your mealtime rituals.

 Top 10 Ayurvedic Food Rules to Boost Digestion